jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 df_rem = df_rem.drop(columns=['track_genre','artists'])
 ```

-The popularity feature in the original dataset takes values from 0-100, but we compressed it to 5 classes as follows:
+The popularity feature in the original dataset takes values from 0-100, but we compressed it to 5 distinct classes as follows:

 0: 0-24
 1: 25-49